- Application Process

 This DI is a post-baccalaureate program, leading to a Graduate Certificate in Dietetic Practice.
 The 12-hour graduate certificate will include the following didactic courses:

-Interns will be required to attend the one-week orientation class, FACS 581 Professional Preparation for a Dietetic Internship, which will precede the start of the University fall semester.
-Part of the FACS 587 Seminar in Concepts and Methods of Dietetic Practice course will be online with the course culminating the last week of the internship in which the interns will have presentations, case studies, and an exit interview.
+Interns will be required to attend the one-week orientation class, HMD 581 Professional Preparation for a Dietetic Internship, which will precede the start of the University fall semester.
+Part of the HMD 587 Seminar in Concepts and Methods of Dietetic Practice course will be online with the course culminating the last week of the internship in which the interns will have presentations, case studies, and an exit interview.
 For the remainder of the internship, students will be completing their required supervised practice hours and completing the other courses online (Foodservice Systems Management, Community Nutrition, and Medical Nutrition Therapy in Practice).